 Nevertheless, the Chief received warm applause from students when he spoke at the government law college in Bombay on August 20.
 The head of the college, K.R.
 Mehta, told Warren, "We admire most your famous judgment of May 1954, outlawing racial segregation in public schools."
 Warren was questioned about trial and appellate court procedures in the United States and "the manner in which we protect individual freedoms and accommodate those rights to the stability of government and the protection of society."
-Realizing the unusualness of the Chief Justice being feted in the subcontinent, the American press took advantage of frequent photo ops, and early in the tour, a picture of the Warrens with Chief Minister of Bombay Morarji Desai and Mrs. Desai was published in the New York Times.
+Realizing the unusualness of the Chief Justice being feted in the subcontinent, the American press took advantage of frequent photo ops, and early in the tour, a picture of the Warrens with Chief Minister of Bombay Morarji Desai and Mrs. Desai was published in the New York Times.21

 From Bombay, the Warrens traveled to other provincial capitals, Madras and Calcutta, and took time to enjoy well-known tourist attractions throughout the country.
 They visited the Ajanta and Ellora caves, with their celebrated works of art, were awed by the Taj Mahal in Agra, dined on vegetarian delicacies at Woodlands Restaurant in Madras, and were breakfast guests of the Maharaja of Banaras in his palace.
-Everywhere the Chief Justice traveled, he was acclaimed as an international celebrity, and he was "amazed at the interest of both Bench and Bar in American jurisprudence and particularly American constitutional law."
+Everywhere the Chief Justice traveled, he was acclaimed as an international celebrity, and he was "amazed at the interest of both Bench and Bar in American jurisprudence and particularly American constitutional law."22

 In a speech at Calcutta University's law college, Warren said that law schools were producing "infinitely better equipped" attorneys than thirty years earlier because they had better education in social sciences before they reached law school.
 "Economics and history are prerequisite courses for the study of law," he said.
 "If our profession is to mean what it should, we of the bar must have the broadest education," the Chief declared.
 "Unless we know about economics and sciences which are now developing, we will not be in a position to make law serve the needs of our people."
 Warren noted that India was "passing through the identical phase the United States experienced 150 years" earlier "when the need arose for her Constitution to be shaped."
-He praised Chief Justice John Marshall, who "breathed life into our Constitution and covered its bare bones with flesh and sinews."23
+He praised Chief Justice John Marshall, who "breathed life into our Constitution and covered its bare bones with flesh and sinews."23 a top-level official welcome.

-When Prime Minister Nehru read a dispatch from a U.S. newspaper about the Warrens' low-key reception in Bombay, he determined to make it clear that India was not being cool to the distinguished American jurist.
-He ordered the government's top brass out to the New Delhi airport to give the Chief Justice a top-level official welcome.
 When the Warrens' plane from Benares arrived on a sweltering Thursday, the Chief Justice was welcomed by Indira Gandhi; Chief Justice Sudhi Ranjan Das of the Indian Supreme Court and seven associate justices; the ministers of Law, Health, Defense, and Works, Housing, and Supply; the President of India's military secretary; and a platoon of lesser officials headed by the Chief of Protocol.
 There were six bouquets of flowers and arrays of garlands for the Warrens.
 Most members of the U.S. Embassy turned out, along with the Boy Scout and Girl Scout troops of New Delhi's American community.24 The Warrens also were welcomed by a cordial editorial in the Hindustan Times praising a statement made by the Chief in Bombay that the world had to decide whether it was going to live by "force of law, or law of force."25